Urinary Tract Infection in Women Directory

 Blood in the urine is usually a symptom of another medical problem.
 Find out from WebMD what to do if you or someone you love finds blood in their urine.

-What Are Bladder Infections?
+What Are Urinary Tract Infections (UTIs)?
 What Causes Them?

 Best Ways to Lower Your Chance of Getting a UTI